 Learning About Our MP.

-We lobbied our MP, Mr Heaton-Jones (pictured below), about the proposed landfill site on our school.
+Year 2 lobbied our MP, Mr Heaton-Jones (pictured below), about a proposed landfill site on our school.
 We prepared a campaign and our objections and he came to listen to our case.
 As a result he decided the landfill could not go ahead!
-For more details about this please see the Year 2 page.

 In Year 2 we learned about the General Election and the importance of voting.
 Then we had our own secret ballot.
 The results are below:

 At the beginning of each year, every class discusses the way they would like their year to be.
 We agree how we think we should behave and treat each other and what our attitudes to learning should be.
 The children are also asked about what they want from their teacher and what they would like to learn.